SGPT & SGOT Test | Indications, Normal Ranges, & Procedure | Dr. B. Lal Lab

 • After that, the sample is stored inside a cartridge.

-SGPT & SGOT Test Result Interpretation
+SGPT & SGOT Test Norma Range

 Normal Ranges of SGPT & SGOT levels in adults are as follows: